You are staring at your resume timeline and the 8-month hole feels like a flashing red warning sign.

 Q: Should I hide short gaps (under 3 months)?
 A: Short gaps between jobs are normal.
 You do not need to explain them at all.

-- Post 3: The "Cheat Codes" of Hiring: 50 Keywords Every Resume Needs
+- The "Cheat Codes" of Hiring: 50 Keywords Every Resume Needs

-- Post 6: Turning Duties into Data: How to Quantify Your Achievements
+- Turning Duties into Data: How to Quantify Your Achievements

-- Post 1: No Experience?
+- No Experience?
 No Problem.
 How to Write a Student Resume

 Ready to build a gap-proof resume?

 Your career break does not define you.
-Your skills and qualifications for a resume do.
-Whether you are preparing a resume for a job change or a resume for career change after a break, JobVouch helps you format your timeline cleanly, highlight what you learned, and match your resume to the job so the gap becomes a footnote, not a headline.
+Whether you are navigating career gaps after a layoff, writing a career change resume for a new field, or figuring out how to mention a career break on your resume, JobVouch helps you format your timeline cleanly and match your resume to the job so the gap becomes a footnote, not a headline.